In reversal, Biden weighs detaining migrant families

 White House press secretary Karine Jean-Pierre declined to comment on “rumors” that the policy was under consideration.
 “I’m not saying that it is, I’m not saying that it’s not,” she said.
 She refused to say whether President Joe Biden believed that detention of families was humane.

 Under current policy, families who arrive at the U.S.-Mexico border are released into the U.S. and told to appear in immigration court at a later date.
-During the height of the pandemic, few families were held in custody, and Homeland Security officials are now using those facilities to hold single adults who cross the border illegally.
+During the height of the pandemic, few families were held in custody, and U.S. Immigration and Customs Enforcement officials are now using those facilities to hold single adults who cross the border illegally.

 But the U.S. has increasingly moved to restrict migrants as it faces record numbers of people coming to the Mexico border seeking asylum and is seeing some success at bringing down the number of migrants making a dangerous and often deadly journey.